in

 Definitely.
 We’re gonna make our way into the legal cannabis business as well.
 We got some paperwork on the table right now, to break in some locations for legal cannabis consumption in West Michigan.
 The two top vendors in the whole region reached out to us to become partners.

-I'm an executive for the documentary we're doing for the life and times of Langston Hughes.
-It's called ‘I,Too, Sing America.'
+I’m an executive for the documentary we’re doing for the life and times of Langston Hughes.
+It’s called ‘I,Too, Sing America.’
 We have power players involved in that.
 Kevin Willmount is directing, an Academy Award winner and Oscar-nominated.
-We're getting all the key players and pieces to give Langston Hughes his proper due.
+We’re getting all the key players and pieces to give Langston Hughes his proper due.
 Langston Hughes is an original voice of the culture.
-He laid the framework for what we do today as Hip-Hop artists.
-It's an honor to be a part of that.
-You see a lot of documentaries but you haven't seen nothing quite like this.
+He laid the framework for what we do today as artists.
+It’s an honor to be a part of that.
+You see a lot of documentaries but you haven’t seen nothing quite like this.

 With everything you have going on, how do you mentally keep yourself together?